Where do apps come from? What is it like to program? Unfortunately for most of us

 Does that intrigue you?
 If so, yes, this is for you.
 Come by and visit.

 This is probably the closest you'll ever come to see how real software is built.
-You will
+You

-all the sweat, the occasional tears and the constant problem-solving required to overcome the
+all the sweat, the occasional tears and the constant problem-solving required to

 incredible barriers each team faces.